Nurses: Thinking About Grad School? Read This First.

 It’s true — more and more hospital systems across the country have started to require that their nurses hold at least a bachelor’s degree.
 And some states, like New Jersey and New York, have even considered putting this requirement into law.
 This move is coming in part from studies that have shown nurses with a bachelor’s degree or higher outperform peers on the hospital floor, which means better outcomes for patients.

 But the idea of having to return to school to keep your job is daunting to many.
-To make it easier on nurses who are working without a bachelor’s degree, many schools have started “RN to BS” programs, designed to make it simpler for them to fulfill the bachelor’s degree requirement.
+To make it easier on nurses who are working without a bachelor’s degree, many schools have started “RN to MSN” programs, designed to make it simpler for them to fulfill the higher education requirement.

 Where to start?